Education statistics at regional level

 Students in tertiary education

-Tertiary education is the level of education offered by universities, vocational universities, institutes of technology and other institutions that award academic degrees or professional certificates.
-In 2009 (2008/09 academic year), the number of students enrolled in tertiary education in the EU-27 stood at 19.5 million; this was equivalent to 61.3 % of all persons aged 20 to 24.
+Tertiary education is the level of education offered by universities, vocational universities, institutes of technology and other institutions that award academic degrees or higher professional certificates.
+Access to tertiary-level education typically requires successful completion of an upper secondary and/or post-secondary non-tertiary level programme.
+In 2012 (the 2011/12 academic year), the number of students enrolled in tertiary education in the EU-28 stood at 20.0 million.

-Map 4 shows the number of students enrolled in tertiary education in each region relative to the number of residents aged 20 to 24 in that region: this gives an idea of how attractive the region is to tertiary students.
-Note that it is possible that some students were not resident in the region where they were studying.
-For this reason there are some regions which show very high values (especially those of more than 100 %) as they host large universities or other tertiary education institutions and these high ratios reflect the fact that they attract considerable numbers of students from outside of their region.
-Note also, that with the promotion of education and learning for all members of society, tertiary level students increasingly fall outside of the traditional 20 to 24 age group (used as the denominator for this ratio).
+Map 4 shows the number of students enrolled in a university or similar (tertiary level) education in each region relative to the number of residents aged 20–24 in the same region: this gives an idea of how attractive each region is to tertiary students.
+Some regions reported very high values (well above 100 %) as they host large universities or other tertiary education institutions; these reflect the fact that these regions attract considerable numbers of students from other regions (or countries).
+Furthermore, with the promotion of education and learning across all members of society (including older persons), tertiary level students may increasingly fall outside of the traditional 20–24 years-old age group (used as the denominator for this ratio).

 Tertiary educational attainment

 The next two maps provide information relating to the proportion of the population that has attained a tertiary level of education — in other words, a university degree or similar qualification.
 One of the education-related targets adopted by the Europe 2020 strategy is that, by 2020, across the EU at least 40 % of those aged 30–34 should have completed a tertiary level of education.